KERENDIA- finerenone tablet, film coated KERENDIA- finerenone tablet

 16.1 How Supplied

-Kerendia is available as a film-coated tablet in two strengths.
-The 10 mg is a pink oblong tablet with “FI” on one side of tablet and “10” on the other side of tablet.
-The 20 mg tablet is a yellow oblong tablet with “FI” on one side of tablet and “20” on the other side of tablet.
-Kerendia 10 mg and 20 mg are available in bottles of 30 tablets and bottles of 90 tablets.
+Kerendia is available as a film-coated tablet in three strengths.
+The 10 mg is a pink oblong tablet with "FI" on one side of tablet and "10" on the other side of tablet.
+The 20 mg tablet is a yellow oblong tablet with "FI" on one side of tablet and "20" on the other side of tablet.
+The 40 mg tablet is a gray-orange oblong tablet with "FI" on one side of tablet and "40" on the other side of tablet.
+Kerendia 10 mg, 20 mg and 40 mg are available in bottles of 30 tablets and bottles of 90 tablets.
+Kerendia 40 mg is also available in hospital blister packs of 30 tablets.

 16.2 Storage and Handling